Haemonchus contortus: Life cycle

 The adult female worm can release between 5,000 and 10,000 eggs, which are passed out in the faeces.
 Eggs then develop in moist conditions in the faeces and continue to develop into the L1 (rhabditiform), and L2 juvenile stages by feeding on bacteria in the dung.
 The L1 stage usually occurs within four to six days under the optimal conditions of 24–29 C. The L2 rhabditform sheds its cuticle and then develops into the L3 filiariform infective larvae.
 The L3 form has a protective cuticle, but under dry, hot conditions, survival is reduced.

 Sheep, goats, and other ruminants become infected when they graze and ingest the L3 infective larvae.
 The infective larvae pass through the first three stomach chambers to reach the abomasum.
 There, the L3 shed their cuticles and burrow into the internal layer of the abomasum, where they develop into L4, usually within 48 hours, or preadult larvae.
 The L4 larvae then molt and develop into the L5 adult form.
 The male and female adults mate and live in the abomasum, where they feed on blood.

 Genetics

 The H. contortus draft genome was published in 2013.
 Further work to complete the reference genome is underway at the Wellcome Trust Sanger Institute in collaboration with the University of Calgary, the University of Glasgow, and the Moredun Research Institute.
 Developing genetic and genomic resources for this parasite will facilitate the identification of the genetic changes conferring anthelmintic resistance and may help design new drugs or vaccines to combat disease and improve animal health.

+The H. contortus reference genome was published at chromosome-scale in 2020.
+5 autosomes and one X chromosome were assembled.
+Quite remarkably, each chromosome had a very similar gene content compared to the corresponding chromosome in C. elegans, yet there was little conservation of gene order.
+This genome is the fourth version from Wellcome Sanger.